It’s been a fun ride, Game of Thrones. I’ll miss you. Of the 73 episodes, here are 20 favorites I single out for special praise.

 2. The Door.
 Season 6, Episode 5.
 When Bran finally emerges as the greenseer-warg who can manipulate time, the shit hits the fan.
 This is the Night King’s seminal moment, not the season-8 battle at Winterfell, which left much to be desired and did nothing with Bran at all.
 Here Bran wargs into Hodor to escape the white walkers, but he does so while he’s observing Winterfell in the past, which creates a psychic link between the two Hodors: past-Hodor becomes warged too and hears Meera yelling “hold the door” from the future, which he starts repeating until his mind snaps.
 So Bran is responsible for traumatizing Hodor and creating his mentally challenged state; it’s quintessential Game of Thrones tragedy.
 The white walker assault on the Weir Tree is quite a sequence, and the episode also has the best Ironborn scene of the series, with Yara claiming the Salt Throne and Euron winning it, followed by his baptism by drowning.

 3. The Bells.
 Season 8, Episode 5.
-It’s the worst reviewed and most despised episode in the series, but don’t worry, give it time.
-I’m confident it will age well, and fans will look back and wonder at their stupidity.
+It’s the worst reviewed and most despised episode in the series, which is crazy.
+But don’t worry, give it time; it will age well and fans will look back and wonder at their stupidity.
 One reason I think people have been so misled about Dany is that her character has been developed as Jon’s parallel: she does for the Dothraki what he does for the Wildlings.
 They empower “inferior” tribal groups and bring them beyond their homelands in the service of righteous causes — whether to liberate slaves or fight against the dead.
 But for all Dany’s rhetoric about freedom and breaking the wheel, she’s at heart the opposite of Jon, innately cruel, and given to homicidal fits of rage when the wind blows wrong.
-That’s what happens in The Bells, and it’s the colossal tragedy the series had been building to all along.
+The slaughter she delivers in The Bells is in fact what she has promised to do all along.
+It’s the colossal tragedy the series had been building to, and as true to the series as the Red Wedding is.

 4. Garden of Bones.
 Season 2, Episode 4.
 For my money, this is the most underrated episode of the series and certainly one of the nastiest.
 Joffrey has Sansa beaten in front of spectators in the throne room.
 Joffrey forces Ros to beat another whore bloody.
 The Mountain and his men torture young prisoners at Harrenhal.
 Most spectacularly, after Stannis and Renly trade public insults, Melisandre gives hideous birth to a shadow creature.
 It’s one demented act after another, and was scripted by Vanessa Taylor, whose other season-2 episode places on this list (The Old Gods and the New).
 She should have written a lot more for the series.
 She has a gift for squeezing out dramatic tension even in the most subdued moments.
 Garden of Bones is a serious artistic achievement in an otherwise mediocre season 2.

 5. The Climb.
 Season 3, Episode 6.
-A visual masterpiece, which for whatever reason isn’t a big favorite among fans.
+A visual masterpiece.
 Ramsay’s prolonged torture of Theon is too much for some people, but that doesn’t subtract from The Climb being one of the best directed episodes of the series.
 I was sweating when the Wall defended itself and sent the wildlings falling hundreds of feet to their demise.
 Jon and Ygritte’s precious moment at the top is well earned.
 Tyrion and Cersei have their best moment (finding common cause in grief over the marriages they’ve been shafted with), as do Tywin and Olenna (who sling mud at each other over the homosexual/incestuous inclinations of the other’s children).
 The best part, however, is Littlefinger’s monologue about his own “climb” of the ladder of life.
 He glorifies the ruthless who are willing to do whatever it takes to get ahead, which plays over the ugly death of Ros.
 It’s the coldest speech of the series and steals the show.

 6. The Winds of Winter.
 Season 6, Episode 10.
 The first 20 minutes are a crowning directorial achievement, ending in the mass murder of just about everyone at King’s Landing — the High Sparrow, Margaery, Loras, Lancel, Mace Tyrell, Kevan Lannister included.
 In terms of sheer numbers, Cersie’s terrorist bomb kills more people than the Freys did at the Red Wedding.
 The episode also moves all the pieces into play for the final act: the Bastard King of the North, the Vicious Queen in the South, the Dragon Queen sailing on Westeros — while the Night King waits for them all.
 We get the supreme bonus of Faceless Arya assassinating the Freys, and finally get to see Oldtown which is incredibly gorgeous.
 The Winds of Winter has been called “The Godfather” episode of the series, and for good reason.